-In 1972, seven-year-old Steven Stayner was kidnapped by a pedophile named Kenneth Parnell in Merced, California.
-Stayner was then held prisoner until he was 14.
+In 1972, seven-year-old Steven Stayner was kidnapped by a pedophile named Kenneth Parnell in Merced, California — and held captive for the next seven years.

 Three weeks before Christmas 1972, the course of Steven Stayner’s life would change forever.
 Raised in the peaceful suburbs of Merced, California, the 7-year-old was shuffling home from school on just another Monday — when he was kidnapped by Texas-born drifter Kenneth Parnell and held captive for seven years.

 Parnell had already served time for raping a child and impersonating a police officer in the 1950s.
 He would find work at a Yosemite National Park resort and convince a co-worker named Ervin Edward Murphy that he was an aspiring minister.
 In 1972, he disturbingly managed to enlist his help in the abduction of a young boy.